Hair Transplant Procedure

 - The morning of your procedure do NOT apply sprays or gels to your hair.
 If you wear a hairpiece or a hair system, please make sure it’s removed prior to your morning shower and not replaced before your procedure.

-- The morning of your procedure eat something light for breakfast, but do NOT drink any coffee or any other cafeinated beverages.
+- The morning of your procedure eat something light for breakfast but do NOT drink any coffee or any other caffeinated beverages.

 - The morning of your procedure you’re advised to wear a shirt that unbuttons or other clothing that is loose enough around the neck, to avoid accidentally touching your head while putting your clothes back on after the procedure.